 -Ninety-one percent (91%) of the first grade students, tested at the end of tutoring program, scored above eighty percent (80%) on our end-of-the year assessment test.
 Seventy-four percent (74%) scored ninety percent (90%) or better for the same period

-Please click HERE to find out more about Dr. Bockman and this event and our sponsors.
+Please click HERE to find out more about Dr. Bockman, the luncheon held in her honor and our sponsors of the event.

-Proceeds from the luncheon will fund EAF's Teacher to Student Tutoring Program, EAF's Orton-Gillingham Program, and EAF's Math Tutoring Program.
+Proceeds from the luncheon were allocated to EAF's Teacher to Student Tutoring Program, EAF's Orton-Gillingham Program, and EAF's Math Tutoring Program.